 Severino lives with his mother.
+He is responsible for carrying water, gathering firewood and teaching others.
 His mother is sometimes employed as a farmer.
-Severino works at home carrying water, gathering firewood and teaching others.
 There are 3 children in the family.

-Please remember Severino in your prayers.
-Your love and support will help him to receive the assistance he needs to grow and develop.
+Your love and support will help Severino to receive the assistance he needs to develop his potential.
+Please pray for him.

 Severino lives on the plains of Mitooma, home to approximately 29,500 residents.
 Typical houses are constructed of dirt floors, adobe walls and corrugated iron or grass thatched roofs.